Coderback124/ShopSmartLoyalty/README.md

 The application generates reports including:

-- Top customers by spending
+- Top customers by total spending
 - Spending by province
 - Spending by branch
 - Customers grouped by membership tier